Clawson13/JavaDeepDive/README.md

-# Java Deep Dive
+# calculator-app

-This is my repository where I explore all things Java related through projects
+This is my repository where I've created a basic calculator implementation in java.
+Operations support currently are +,-,*,/,and ^.